-Outside Riga, apartment prices are also rising rapidly.
+Outside Riga, apartment prices continue to rise rapidly.

-The neighborhoods in Riga with the highest demand include Purvciems, Kengarags, Imanta, and Plavnieki.
+The Riga neighborhoods with the highest demand include Purvciems, Kengarags, Imanta, and Plavnieki.
 Strong demand is also recorded in Ziepniekkalns, Jugla, Iļģuciems and Vecmīlgrāvis.

 Why the strong demand?
 Partly because foreigners get a five-year residence permit in Latvia if they buy residential real estate, under Immigration Law amendments implemented on July 1, 2010.
 The conditions were then (according to Baltic Legal):